-At all times where the access route via Construction is available please note that footwear must be worn when passing through the workshop.
+At all times please note that footwear must be worn when passing through working areas of the Academy.
 Loose screws, nails and other sharp objects may be left on the floor and are a hazard to anyone passing through barefoot.